5 Vitamin B12 Absorption Problems To Avoid

 - Bacterial overgrowth and other digestive health issues

 Coffee and Caffeine Affect B12 Absorption

 This study looked at the circulating levels of b vitamins in healthy men and women coffee drinkers.
-They found that the people with higher levels of b12 depleted b vitamins.
-There was less of an effect on those with already moderate to low levels, however.
+They found that the people with the highest levels of B12, tended to deplete b vitamins most.
+Those with lower levels of circulating B vitamins did not excrete as much.
+So the affect of coffee on B vitamin excretion is more pronounced the higher your levels of B vitamins are starting from.
 There are other studies that found coffee drinkers tend to have higher homocysteine levels which is a surrogate marker for b12 (and folate) deficiency.

 Alcohol Affect on B12 Absorption

 Similar to caffeine alcohol will increase the excretion of your b12 and other B vitamins.
 Alcohol is the most common reason to have lower b12 levels.

 A study in nature showed that consumption of 1.5-3 drinks over the course of 8 weeks did decrease serum b12 levels by about 5 %.
 Here is the article related to alcohol and b12. .